snwagner777/EconomyPlumbing/replit.md

 - Exception: Test data and documentation can use (512) 555-XXXX format ONLY

 **CRITICAL RULE: Always check existing functionality before creating new pages/features**
-- The Unified Admin Dashboard (`/admin`) is the single source of truth for all admin functionality
+- The Admin Panel uses a modular architecture with shared sidebar navigation (`src/components/admin-sidebar.tsx`)
+- Main dashboard at `/admin` shows DashboardOverviewClient (metrics, stats, system health)
+- Specialized sections have dedicated routes: `/admin/photos`, `/admin/email-marketing`, `/admin/sms`, etc.
-- NEVER create separate admin pages (e.g., `/admin/gmb-setup`) without first checking if the functionality already exists in the unified dashboard
+- NEVER create duplicate admin pages without first checking AdminSidebar to see if route already exists
-- When adding admin features, ALWAYS integrate them into the existing unified admin panel
+- When adding new admin features, add route to AdminSidebar menu sections
 - Before implementing any new feature, search the codebase to verify it doesn't already exist
-- Consolidation over separation: One unified interface is better than multiple scattered pages
+- Consolidation over duplication: One implementation per feature, accessible via sidebar navigation

 **CRITICAL: Server-Side Rendering (SSR) Best Practices for SEO** This project uses Next.js 15 specifically for maximum SEO through server-side rendering.
 ALL new pages MUST follow these patterns: